hinneburg/CommandManager/README.md

 In order to contribute you should fork the repository on [GitHub](https://github.com/hinneburg/CommandManager), commit your changes and create a pull request.
 Please mind the [coding rules](https://github.com/hinneburg/CommandManager/wiki/Coding-Rules) in the wiki.

+Feel free to submit bugs, feature requests or suggestions at any time.
+Best is to create a GitHub issue for this.

 ### Licensing

 Please see the file called LICENSE.